 What you will learn:

-4. To understand and apply selected elements of defence intelligence doctrine in short exercise scenarios.
+- The application of selected elements of defence intelligence doctrine in short exercise scenarios.

 Your trainer: Dr. James Cox